cedelmaier/dragonfruit/gromacs/README.md

 which will start the process of running all of the script you created.
 Eventually this will generate 100 output trajectory files from gromacs, each worth 1 ns of data.
 Then, you have to combine them together in some meaningful way to see the full trajectory.

+Note, some of these do not care about the ns/day (like at Flatiron), because they have a very generous allocation.
+Still, it should be used if you have some idea about how long things run.

 ## Preprocessing GROMACS
 In order to use the structure files from Ronit's lab, or really just as a sanity check, you need to make sure that you're properly patching the end termini of the protein under study.
 For instance, from Ronit's lab, we want to add NH2 onto both the Nterminal and Cterminal of the AH domain.
 To do this, several steps must occur.